SamPom100/RedditParser/README.md

 # RedditParser
-Parse media from subreddits / users.
+Parse media from subreddits / users without any API.
+Reads from Reddit's XML.
 Has a built in GUI.
 Bundled as exe.

 ## How to use this